Last Updated on

 You should remember that what might be appealing to one player may not necessarily be your kind of style.
 It doesn’t mean it’s a bad guitar, it’s just not the right one for you.
 So, you’ll want to look for aesthetic appeal, pickups that maximize your unique expression, and build quality that supports guitar longevity to see you through the many performances ahead.

-Thanks to the variety of axes in this market, it’s appealing to players of all skill levels.
+Thanks to the variety of guitars in this market, it’s appealing to players of all skill levels.
 Beginners might want to spend a little less and get a little more in the form of starter kits and packages.
 But, sticking with this route and buying a solo guitar, they can depend on quality offered in this price range while still finding a model that has playability in mind for the greenie.

 Intermediate and pro players will find these options are reliable backup guitars, and they may even modify a few things to supercharge their playing style.